Hiking monetary policy rates will not stem inflation – Finance Expert

 “This can only be resolved through effective monetary and fiscal policy coordination to resolve the supply-side issues.”
 Dr Donkor said.

-Last month, The Bank of Ghana increased the Policy Rate by 250 basis point to 24.5 per cent, the highest policy rate increase since 2017.
+Last month, The Bank of Ghana increased the Policy Rate by 250 basis points to 24.5 percent, the highest policy rate increase since 2017.

 Dr Donkor said the effectiveness of such policy rate hikes remained difficult to estimate as inflation had continued to gallop in many jurisdictions despite the policy hikes.